lalitmanam/lalitmanam.github.io/_pages/cv.md

 Current Research
 ------
-I am working on 3D reconstruction problems in computer vision i.e. to build a 3D representation of a scene from images.
-Depending on the application, it can be broadly classified as following
+I am working on 3D reconstruction problems in computer vision, i.e. to build a 3D representation of a scene from images.
+Depending on the application, it can be broadly classified as follows:
 - Structure-from-Motion (SfM)<br>
   Build a 3D model of a scene from a collection of images.

   ![SfM Model](\images\Vitthala1.jpg){:height="40%" width="40%"}

 - Simultaneous Localization and Mapping (SLAM)<br>
-  Incrementally build a map of the environment from an image sequence along with determining the camera location simultaneously.
+  Incrementally build a map of the environment from an image sequence, while simultaneously determining the camera position and orientation.

   ![SLAM Map](\images\Map.png){:height="50%" width="50%"}<br>

 Depth cannot be recovered with a single image.
-Multiple images of the same scene is required to capture the 3D structure.
-Geometry of both the problems is same since both the applications use cameras.
-So building 3D representation requires estimating the orientation/viewing direction as well as the position of the cameras.
+Multiple images of the same scene are required to capture its 3D structure.
+The geometry of both problems is the same, as both applications utilize cameras.
+Building a 3D representation requires estimating the orientation/viewing direction as well as the position of the cameras.
 My current work focuses on estimating orientations (also called rotation averaging) and positions of the cameras (called translation averaging).

 Applications of SfM and SLAM algorithms also include 3D exploration of photo collections and phone-based augmented reality.